 - Consequences of too much sleep

-- The right amount of sleep is crucial
+- The right amount of sleep is decisive

 The importance of sleep duration

 Numerous repair and recovery processes take place during sleep.
-The immune system runs at full speed, we process information and gather new energy for the next day.
-A good quality of sleep and the right amount of sleep are therefore essential for us to be able to cope with our everyday lives in a healthy and productive way.
+The immune system is running at full speed, we process information and collect new energy for the next day.
+A good quality of sleep and the right amount of sleep are therefore essential for us to be able to master our everyday life in a healthy and efficient manner.
 How much sleep we really need is individual and depends on various factors.
-Experts generally recommend between 7 - 8 hours of sleep.
+Experts generally recommend between 7 and 8 hours of sleep.
 At night we go through several sleep cycles, which in turn consist of different sleep phases.
 We explain this in more detail in this article.
-In order for us to be properly awake in the morning and during the day, it also depends on when we wake up.
+In order for us to be properly awake in the morning and during the day, it also depends on what time we wake up.
 We are usually tired when we wake up in the wrong sleep phases.

-Every second German suffers from sleep problems, but these are usually related to the fact that difficulties falling asleep or sleeping through the night reduce the duration of sleep and the body cannot recover sufficiently.
+Every second German suffers from sleep problems, but these are mostly related to the fact that difficulties falling asleep or staying asleep reduce the amount of sleep and the body cannot recover sufficiently.
 It is therefore well known that too little sleep has numerous negative consequences for our health and well-being.
 However, what about when we sleep too much?

 Can we sleep too much?

-What many people don't know: Just like too little sleep, "oversleeping" and exceeding the optimal amount of sleep is not good for the human body.
-If we sleep longer than our organism actually needs for regeneration, we upset the natural sleep-wake rhythm and disrupt important biological processes, including metabolism and hormone regulation.
-For this reason, regular over-sleeping can also be harmful in the long term.
-What are the consequences of sleeping too much?
+What many people don't know: just like too little sleep, "oversleeping" and exceeding the optimal amount of sleep is not good for the human body.
+If we sleep longer than our body actually needs for regeneration, we disrupt the natural sleep-wake cycle and disrupt important biological processes, including metabolism and hormone regulation.
+For this reason, regular oversleeping can also be harmful in the long term.
+What are the consequences of too much sleep?